kingbode/Amazon-Products-Scraper/README.md

 Added Parameter to hide the Browser or display it while fetching the data, example:  -v 1  (to display the Browser) , -v 0 (to hide the Browser)

-no need to put parameteres in order !!
+no need to put parameters in order !!

 Example: python Amazon_Asin_V2.0.py -q 2 -r 2 -a B07MW4BR8D -v 1
 in this Example, we collect two pages of Reveiws and two pages of Questions for the Produc that has ASIN = B07MW4BR8D